fmrtl73/pxdocs/content/portworx-install-with-kubernetes/autopilot/use-cases/examples/rebalance/aut-rebalance-absolute-usage.md

 4. Create the StorageClass and create 3 PVCs in 3 unique namespaces.

     In the cluster used in example, each node has a 30Gi pool.
-So creating 2 30Gi volumes on a single node will cause it's provisioned space percentage to be 200%.
-This will trigger� the rebalance rule.
+So creating 2 30Gi volumes on a single node will cause its provisioned space percentage to be 200%.
+This will trigger the rebalance rule.

     Update the PVC size in the storage field in above spec as per the pool sizes in your cluster.